zalky/cues/README.md

                  :opts {:db db}}]})
 ```

 This function returns a declarative graph spec.
-The `:processors`
+Every graph requires a
-attribute in the spec declares a catalog of processors, each of which
+unique `:id`.
+The `:processors` attribute in the spec declares a
-has a unique `:id`.
+catalog of processors, each of which also requires a unique `:id`.

 The processor `:id` is used to dispatch to the `q/processor` method,
-but because each `:id` must be unique, you can also use the `:fn`
+but because each `:id` must be unique, you can instead use the `:fn`
 attribute to set the `q/processor` method dispatch value for different
 `:id`s.